 This giant increase in traffic is taking a huge toll on the land and is killing the once amazing serenity and solitude of these locations.
 It’s ruining them not just for the experience of the visitor, but for the ability of the planet to heal itself from the thousands of crushing footsteps and pounds of litter and trash that previously was not there.

 I saw this personally the last time I stopped at Horseshoe Bend.
 I had first visited this place in 2011 and had only heard about it because a fellow traveler on a trail in The Grand Canyon had mentioned that we should stop by and take a look.
-This year in 2018, on our way to Paria Canyon, I wanted to stop by and see it again since I had such fond memories of the beauty and serenity of this place.
+We stopped here again in 2018, on our way to Paria Canyon, I wanted to stop by and see it again since I had such fond memories of the beauty and serenity of this place.
 I was deeply saddened by what I saw:

 A sea of tourists as far as the eye could see, guard rails and sections of the view that you can no longer get to, shaded pavilions, and a paved parking lot.
 Horseshoe Bend has been ruined.
 While the view is still breathtaking, the experience is completely gone and so is the magic of this place.